Shians/Nextflow-docs/docs/Operators.md

 ```

 ### collate
+Use `collate` to create sliding windows or overlapping groups for analysis or rolling computations.

 - **Input:** A channel emitting any type of item.
 - **Output:** A channel emitting lists of a fixed size, optionally with overlap between groups.
-- **Use case:** Create sliding windows or overlapping groups for analysis or rolling computations.

 ```groovy
 Channel.of(1, 2, 3, 4)
   .collate(3, 1)